 When you run the program, the following error messages will appear in a dialog box, as shown in Figure 9.2

-Besides using the Dim keyword to declare the data, we may also use other keywords to declare the data.
+In Visual Basic 2015, we usually use the Dim keyword to declare the data.
+However, you can also use other keywords to declare the data.
 Three other keywords are private , static and public.
-The syntaxes are as shown below:
+The forms are as shown below:

 Private VariableName as Datatype Static VariableName as Datatype Public VariableName as Datatype

-The aforementioned keywords indicate the scope of the declaration.
-First of all, the Private keyword declares a local variable which means it is local to a procedure or module.
-On the other hand, the Static keyword declares a variable that can be used multiple times, even after a procedure has been terminated.
-As a matter of fact, most variables created inside a procedure are discarded by Visual Basic when the procedure is finished.
+Moreover, most variables created inside a procedure are discarded by Visual Basic when the procedure is terminated.
 However, the Static keyword preserves the value of a variable even after the procedure is terminated.
-Lastly, the Public keyword declares a global variable, which means it can be used by all the procedures and modules of the whole program.
+Lastly, the Public keyword declares a global variable, which means it can be used by all the procedures and modules of the whole Visual Basic 2015 program.

 Const Constant Name As Data Type = Value